SamiraDesh/IndivNA/README.md

 For successful installation, you need to have `devtools` and `RTools` installed.

 # Data
-Here is a table that illustrates the required data structure.
+Here is a table that illustrates the required data structure in the temporal network scenario.
 Y1 through Y10 represent the nodes i.e., the variables that form our network.
 X1 through X5 represent the characteristics/ covariates of each observation that may affect the associations between nodes i.e. they account for individual variability in the estimated networks.
-There are two observations with values at three time points each.
+There are two samples with observations at three time points each.
+In the case of a static network, the structure remains the same, except there is no time column and each sample only has one observation.

 ![alt text](https://github.com/SamiraDesh/IndTempNetAna/blob/main/NA_exdata.PNG?raw=true)